 In his mid teens though, life changed unexpectedly and very dramatically for young Eragon.
 Chosen and called to become a warrior for his people, his initial response was retreat.
 He wasn’t worthy.
 After all, he had no parents, no lineage in the ruling class, no name of his own.
 Who would follow him?

 But the call was unmistakable.
 Branded on the palm of his hand was the insignia and it wouldn’t wash off.

-Eragon’s journey through four long but excellent novels is a multi-layered story of growing up; both for this not yet grown boy and those who parented him along the way.
+Eragon’s journey through four excellent novels by Christopher Paolini is a multi-layered story of growing up; both for this not yet grown boy and those who parented him along the way.
 Woven throughout the series is a supporting theme on the power of names.